wealthbot-io/wealthbot/.github/CURRENT.md

 ==
 Use Cases

-	Help human investment advisors compete with robo-advisors Build your own SaaS robo-advisor
+*	Help human investment advisors compete with robo-advisors
+*	Build your own SaaS robo-advisor
-	Manage a personal portfolio
+*	Manage a personal portfolio
-	Run multiple RIA firms under a single installation
+*	Run multiple RIA firms under a single installation

 Client Panel
 ==
 Currently we  have
+Client can

+* register
+* fill the profile
+* fill answer risk questionary questions,
+* open accounts,
-Client can register, fill the profile and answer risk questionary questions, then open accounts, then see the portfolio, then login to client’s dashboard and manage information, billing, performance, upload documents and manage account.
+* see the portfolio,
+* then login to client’s dashboard and manage information,
+* billing,
+* performance
+* upload documents
+* and manage account.

 RIA Panel
 ==